 In 1957, Frank Rosenblatt designed the first neural network for computers, which is now commonly called the Perceptron Model.

-In 1959 Bernard Widrow and Marcian Hoff created two neural network models called Adeline, which could detect binary patterns and Madeline, that could eliminate echo on phone lines.
+In 1959 Bernard Widrow and Marcian Hoff created two neural network models called Adeline, which could detect binary patterns and Madeline, which could eliminate echo on phone lines.

 In 1967, the Nearest Neighbor Algorithm was written that allowed computers to use very basic pattern recognition.

 Gerald DeJonge, in 1981 introduced the concept of explanation-based learning, in which a computer analyses data and creates a general rule to discard unimportant information.

-During the 1990s work on machine learning shifted from a knowledge-driven approach to a more data-driven approach.
+During the 1990s, work on machine learning shifted from a knowledge-driven approach to a more data-driven approach.
 During this period, scientists began creating programs for computers to analyze large amounts of data and draw conclusions or “learn” from the results.
-Which finally overtime after several developments formulated into the modern age of machine learning.
+Finally, several developments formulated into the modern age of machine learning over time.

 Now that we know about the origin and history of ML, let us start by answering a simple question – What is Machine Learning?